Stay up to date

 When should a Privacy Impact Assessment be conducted?

-Privacy impact assessment is recommended to carry out at the beginning of any project design or development that includes personal data.
+Privacy impact assessment is recommended at the beginning of any project design or development that includes personal data.
 PIA is performed to manage the new project and data processing requirements.
 It is equally equipped in analysing privacy risk when planning changes to an existing system.

 How to do a privacy impact assessment?